chandler767/Read-The-Room/README.md

 # Read The Room
+This project is intended to be a supplimental tool for children in speech therapy, people with autism, non-native english-speakers, or anyone who could benefit from more engagement in conversations by using insights from Amazon Comprehend.

 This demo processes conversations in real-time with the [Amazon Comprehend](https://aws.amazon.com/comprehend/) natural language processing (NLP) service to gain insights about what was said.

 The conversation sentiment, sentiment history, and any detected key words/phrases are displayed in real-time on the dashboard.

 ![](https://i.imgur.com/mOapUsp.gif)

-This project is intended to be a supplimental tool for children in speech therapy, people with autism, non-native english-speakers, or anyone who could benefit from more engagement in conversations using insights from Amazon Comprehend.

 ## Running The Demo
 Private Repo Info: AWS keys are included in this repo for you to demo.
 Please do not share these keys.
 You may skip the steps to replace the keys with your own.